 The purpose of the Faculty Research and Creative Activities Award is to encourage and support faculty in significant research, rigorous scientific inquiry, original artistic activity and inventive technology.
 The FRACAA is also intended to increase external funding to Western Michigan University in support of faculty scholarship.
 The FRACAA is a competitive award, with review of applications conducted by the FRACAA Research Screening Committee.
 Awards are made for up to $10,000 and require submission of an external funding proposal within 18 months of the end of the project period.

 - Application for 2020-21 is available at https://wmich.infoready4.com.
-Log in using a Bronco NetID and password.
+Log in at the blue box using a Bronco NetID and password.

 - Submission deadline is 5 p.m.
 Jan.
 21, 2020.
 For assistance completing the application, contact Kay Mortellaro at (269) 387-8204.

 - Project year June 15, 2020 through Dec.
 14, 2021.
 Extension to 18 month project term due to COVID-19

 - Progress report due Mar.
 31, 2021.
 Adjusted due to COVID-19.

 - Final report due Mar.
 14, 2022.
 Adjusted due to COVID-19.

 - Progress Report—Guidelines and Form (download for a fillable PDF file)

 - Final Report—Guidelines and Form (download for a fillable PDF file)